Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q77.
 Which statement best describes Agile, Lean, and Six Sigma?

-- [ ] They are strategies for delivering customer value.
+- [x] They are strategies for delivering customer value.
 - [ ] They were pioneered by Toyota.
 - [ ] They are strategies for discovering what the customer wants.
 - [ ] They are derived from statistical process control.

+[Reference](https://agilemanifesto.org/principles) - First paragraph clearly points out that Agile is about delivering value to the customer.
+[Lean](https://en.wikipedia.org/wiki/Lean_software_development) is a subset of the Agile community and [Six Sigma](https://en.wikipedia.org/wiki/Six_Sigma) is Agile applied to manufacturing.

 #### Q78.
 What is a user story?